JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - at 130 km/h → 200–250 km real;

-- headwind, load and cold can reduce further;
+- headwind, load, and cold can further reduce it;

 - stops every 180–220 km are realistic.

-➡️ This is not a limitation of the Avenger alone, but of all compact electric cars with a battery pack under 60 kWh.
+➡️ This is not a limitation of the Avenger alone, but of all compact electric vehicles with a battery pack under 60 kWh.

 - 100 kW only on modern and well-powered charging stations;

-- on old columns → frequent handshake errors;
+- on older charging stations → frequent handshake errors;

-- subsequent reloads slower due to high temperatures.
+- subsequent charges are slower due to high temperature.

 - some older wallboxes require firmware updates;

-- You need a good Type 2 cable to avoid interruptions.
+- a good Type 2 cable is needed to avoid interruptions.

 🖥️ INFOTAINMENT, SOFTWARE AND ELECTRONICS